jackyzha0/quartz/content/Words.md

 1. The action of thinking deeply about something.
 Example: "Sorry, did I interrupt your cogitation?"
 2. The act of thinking very carefully about a subject, or the thoughts themselves.

+## Colophon (noun)

+1. An inscription at the end of a book or manuscript usually with facts about its production.
+2. An identifying mark used by a printer or a publisher.

 ## Contrivance (noun)

 1. The use of skill to bring something about or create something.
 Example: "The requirements of the system, by happy chance and some contrivance, can be summed up in an acronym."
 2. A device, especially in literary or artistic composition, which gives a sense of artificiality.

+## Defenestration (noun)

+1. A throwing of a person or thing out of a window.
+2. A usually swift dismissal or expulsion (as from a political party or office).

 ## Diacritic (noun)